 According to the Council's database, the agricultural land designation for the site is graded as land of moderate quality, which is not used for food/crop production although officers would submit that the agricultural potential for the area amounting to less than 1 acre is probably best left limited to storage purposes given the close proximity of several residential properties.
+Although, as was conceded during the public debate back in April 2014, the established and lawful use of the site is for agriculture, and it was recognised that alternative agricultural fallback uses could generate far greater nuisance and disruption than what exists at present in terms of smells, noise, traffic generation.
 The parcel of land is not considered to be prime versatile agricultural land with much of it formed as hard standing, consequently, officers argue that in this case, there is no reasoned or justified planning objection to the 'loss' of such agricultural land.

-The mixed level of support and objection from the local community is duly recorded, and it is submitted that the key planning issues requiring detailed analysis concern: the impact on the green belt/ open countryside; the impact on the conservation area; the impact on highway safety and PRoW interests; and, the impact on neighbours.
-These shall be assessed in turn below.
+The mixed level of support and objection from the local community remains duly recorded, and it is submitted that the key planning issues requiring detailed analysis concern: the impact on the green belt/ open countryside; the impact on the conservation area; the impact on highway safety and PRoW interests; and, the impact on neighbours.
+These are assessed in turn below.

-9.2 The Impact on the Green Belt/ Open Countryside - Officers would firstly stress that the proposed redevelopment of the site would not have a materially greater impact than the present buildings on the openness of the Western Wiltshire Green Belt.
-The proposed replacement building would be smaller both in size (volume) and in profile compared to the existing three structures and the visually dominant Dutch barn.
-Furthermore, officers maintain that the three structures do not positively contribute towards the landscape/ Green

-Belt setting or the transitional character of this edge of village site.
+The Impact on the Green Belt/ Open Countryside - Officers stress that the proposed redevelopment of the site would not have a materially greater impact than the present buildings on the openness of the Western Wiltshire Green Belt.
+The proposed replacement building would be smaller both volumetrically and in profile compared to the existing three structures and the visually dominant Dutch barn.
+Furthermore, officers maintain that the three structures do not positively contribute towards the landscape/ Green Belt setting or the transitional character of this edge of village site.
 Following extensive pre-application discussions and negotiations, the applicant proposes constructing a new building based on a simple rectangular form of a lower single-storey profile, set out encompassing the footings of the existing buildings to ensure that the essential character of the area is not harmed.
 The openness of the Green Belt - its most important element, would therefore not be compromised.
 Officers recognise that the site at present is rather unkempt with buildings in various stages of dereliction, but it is important to record that the site/ buildings are still used and benefit from an existing agricultural use with its own associated access and parking element - which could be intensified without requiring any Council approval.
 It is considered important to stress that the holiday let use and the type of vehicles using the shared access for such an enterprise would be more respectful to the immediate residential land use, than more intensive farming operations including tractor and other machinery use, silage storage or even animal housing which does merit some consideration as a potential fallback should this development not succeed.